Called to Serve One Another

 Visit here for a list of FAQs.

 Team captains will have their list of members the week before Service Day.
 Your team captain will contact you to let you know where you're assigned and give you all pertinent information.
-If you haven't been contacted by a team captain by April 27, email Maggie.
+If a team captain hasn’t contacted you by Thursday, April 25, email Maggie.

 Please consider donating the following items for this year's Service Day.
-A team of parishioners will sort clothing in the chapel, and children at the school will be putting together hygiene kits for the homeless.
+A team of parishioners will sort clothing in the Chapel, and children at the school will be putting together hygiene kits for the homeless.
+Please drop off items by Friday, April 26.

-- Clothing Drive: As part of this year's Service Day, we are collecting clothing through Friday, April 28.
-Needed items include clothing for men, women (regular and maternity), and children/newborns in good condition.
+- Clothing Drive: Needed items include clothing for men, women (regular and maternity), and children/newborns in good condition.
 If possible, please bag them according to type of receiver.
-Donations will benefit 6 different social service agencies throughout the city.
+Donations will benefit 6 social service agencies throughout the city.

 - Hygiene Products: Needed items include unused travel or sample-sized hygiene products such as shampoo, conditioner, comb/small brush, hand lotion, lip balm, toothbrush, toothpaste, mouthwash, deodorant, small bar of soap, disposable razor & shave cream, washcloth, and pre-moistened towelettes.
 Hygiene kits for the homeless will benefit the Night Ministry.
 The Night Ministry provides basic and self-care supplies, free healthcare, housing and supportive services, referrals and more to Chicago's vulnerable youth and adults.
 Kits are distributed from the Health Outreach Bus, on the street by the Youth Outreach Team, and from their Open Door Youth Shelters.

-Please drop-off donations at Mass and during parish office hours, in the boxes in the vestibule of the church.
+Please drop-off donations at Mass, in the boxes in the vestibule of the church, or during parish office hours.